jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

     - close all unused logical ports
     - remove all unused apps
     - change default passwords
-- **Baseline**: in the context of configuration management, it is the starting point or starting config for a system
+- **Baseline**: in the context of configuration management, a baseline is the starting point or starting config for a system
   - an easy way to think of a baseline is as a list of services; an OS baseline identifies all the settings to harden specific systems
   - many organizations use images to deploy baselines; baseline images improve the security of systems by ensuring that desired security settings are always configured correctly
   - baseline images improve the security of systems by ensuring that desired security settings are always configured correctly; they also reduce the amount of time required to deploy and maintain systems, reducing overall maintenance costs